AnonymouX47/term-image/docs/source/api/renderable.rst

    this attribute.

-   An instance of this class (``Args``), is contained in any :py:class:`RenderArgs` instance compatible [#ra1]_ with the render class defining this attribute.
+   An instance of this class (``Args``), is contained in any :py:class:`RenderArgs` instance associated [#ra2]_ with the render class defining this attribute or any of its subclasses.

    Also, an instance of this class (``Args``) is returned by :py:meth:`render_args[render_cls] <RenderArgs.__getitem__>`, where *render_args* is